-Memorandum dated January 5, 1999, from Stephen D. Potts, Director, to Designated Agency Ethics Officials, Regarding Employee Acceptance of Commercial Discounts and Benefits under the Standards of Ethical Conduct, 5 C.F.R.
-Part 2635
+Employee Acceptance of Commercial Discounts and Benefits under the Standards of Ethical Conduct, 5 C.F.R. part 2635

-Among the more common issues that ethics officials regularly confront is the question of whether employees may take advantage of this or that commercial discount without running afoul of ethics Clearly, ethics rules prohibit employees from restrictions. accepting certain gifts from outside sources.
+Among the more common issues that ethics officials regularly confront is the question of whether employees may take advantage of this or that commercial discount without running afoul of ethics restrictions.
+Clearly ethics rules prohibit employees from accepting certain gifts from outside sources.
 But do the rules treat discounts as gifts?
-And, if they do so as a general matter, are there nevertheless exceptions that allow acceptance of in some circumstances? discounts Perhaps because of the proliferation of marketing gimmicks in recent years, such questions seem to arise with ever increasing frequency.
+And, if they do so as a general matter, are there nevertheless exceptions that allow acceptance of discounts in some circumstances?
+Perhaps because of the proliferation of marketing gimmicks in recent years, such questions seem to arise with ever increasing frequency.
 In order to assist ethics officials in resolving them, these comments set forth a framework for analyzing discounts issues, address the regulatory provisions that have particular relevance to discounts issues, and discuss a number of the discounts questions that the Office of Government Ethics (OGE) has decided to date.

-Analysis of questions involving commercial discounts and related benefits (collectively referred to as discounts questions) begins with subpart B of the Standards of Ethical Conduct for Employees of the Executive Branch (Standards of Conduct), 5 C.F.R. part 2635, which sets forth rules on gifts from non-Government sources.
-These Standards of Conduct provide that employees may not solicit or accept "gifts" that are either "[f]rom a prohibited source" or "[g]iven because of the employee's official position," unless an applicable exception applies.
+Analysis of questions involving commercial discounts and related benefits (collectively referred to as discounts questions) begins with subpart B of the Standards of Ethical Conduct (Standards), 5 C.F.R. part 2635, which sets forth rules on gifts from nonGovernment sources.
+These Standards provide that employees may not solicit or accept "gifts" that are either "[f]rom a prohibited source" or "[g]iven because of the employee's official position," unless an applicable exception applies.
 5 C.F.R. § 2635.202(a); see 5 C.F.R. § 2635.203(b).
-They define a "prohibited source" asany person1 who:
+They define a "prohibited source" as-- any person(1)who:

-(1) Is seeking official action by the employee's agency;

-(2) Does business or seeks to do business with the employee's agency;

-1 The term "person" is defined at 5 C.F.R. § 2635.102(k) to cover organizations as well as individuals and to include officers, employees, and agents of covered organizations and individuals.

-(3) Conducts activities regulated by the employee's agency;

-(4) Has interests that may be substantially affected by performance or nonperformance of the employee's official duties; or

-(5) Is an organization a majority of whose members are described in paragraphs (d)(1) through (4) of this section.
+(1) Is seeking official action by the employee's agency; (2) Does business or seeks to do business with the employee's agency; (3) Conducts activities regulated by the employee's agency; (4) Has interests that may be substantially affected by performance or nonperformance of the employee's official duties; or (5) Is an organization a majority of whose members are described in paragraphs (d)(1) through (4) of this section.

 5 C.F.R. § 2635.203(d).
-The Standards of Conduct provide further that:
+The Standards provide further that: